 Most small businesses do not need a digital signage expert for their first 1 to 3 screens.
-DIY platforms like ScreenCloud, Yodeck, and Rise Vision work fine for simple deployments under $5,000.
-You need expert help when you hit 5+ locations, complex integrations, regulatory compliance requirements, or budgets over $50,000 - where mistakes become very expensive to fix.
+Honestly, hiring one would cost more than the screens.
+DIY platforms like ScreenCloud, Yodeck, and Rise Vision are good enough for a simple setup under $5,000.
+You need real help once you hit 5 or more locations, system integrations, compliance rules, or a budget over $50,000.
+That is the point where a wrong call gets expensive to undo.

 What Actually Counts as a Digital Signage Expert

-The term "digital signage expert" gets thrown around loosely.
+The phrase "digital signage expert" gets thrown around a lot.
 Vendors call themselves experts.
 IT generalists claim the title.
-Marketing agencies add it to their services page.
-But real expertise in this space is specific and measurable.
+Marketing agencies bolt it onto their services page.
+Real expertise is narrower than that, and you can actually test for it.

-That last point matters more than most people realize.
-Technology accounts for roughly 30% of a successful digital signage deployment.
-The other 70% is workflow, content ownership, and ongoing operations.
-An expert who only talks about hardware and software is missing the majority of what makes signage succeed or fail.
+That last one matters more than people expect.
+Technology is about 30% of a deployment that works.
+The other 70% is workflow, who owns the content, and who keeps it running.
+An expert who only talks hardware and software is skipping most of what decides whether signage sticks or quietly dies.

 Red Flags to Watch For